neurodevs/.github/profile/README.md

 # Neurodevs GitHub Organization

-Welcome to the Neurodevs GitHub organization, where I, as a solo developer, am dedicated to creating portable, open-source tools for neuroinformatics and related fields.
+Welcome to the Neurodevs GitHub organization, where I, as a solo developer, create portable, open-source tools for neuroinformatics.
 This work represents a commitment to developing robust, flexible, and privacy-conscious software that empowers researchers, clinicians, and individuals to analyze and understand complex neuroinformatics data.
 Much of the current work revolves around implementing real-time biosignal processing.

 ## About